Background verification

 • Example 1: A candidate with a falsified educational degree was flagged with a Red result, leading to immediate disqualification from the hiring process.

-• Example 2: A candidate with a undisclosed criminal record received a Red result, impacting future employment opportunities and subjecting the individual to legal scrutiny.
+• Example 2: A candidate with an undisclosed criminal record received a Red result, impacting future employment opportunities and subjecting the individual to legal scrutiny.

-Individuals receiving a Red result should seek to address the discrepancies identified promptly and transparently.
+Individuals receiving a Red result should seek to address the discrepancies identified promptly and transparently in the BGV process.
 This may involve providing accurate documentation, clarifying misunderstandings, or resolving outstanding legal issues.
 Proactive communication with the employer or verification agency is crucial in mitigating the impact of a Red result on employment prospects.

 An Amber result represents a medium-risk or partially compliant outcome in the background verification process.
 This occurs when there are areas of concern or uncertainties that require further investigation or clarification, such as gaps in employment history or incomplete documentation.